GIST-CSBL/BayeshERG/README.md

 ### Output Format

-The prediction results (Prediction score, Uncertainties) are appened to the input '.csv' file.
+The prediction results (Prediction score, Uncertainties) are appened to the input `.csv` file.
 |  ID  |  smiles  |  score  |  alea  |  epis  |
 | -----|----------|---------|--------|--------|